Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

 ### a) Slimes (15 marks)

 In this section, you will modify the codebase to introduce a new type of enemy: slimes.
-Slimes roam the map, and when two or more slimes collide on the same tile, they merge into one slime, with one slime absorbing the others' special attributes.
+After all slimes finish moving, when two or more slimes collide on the same tile, they merge into one slime, with the remaining slime absorbing the others' special attributes.

 Slimes travel in a single, predetermined direction.
 When they encounter an object they cannot move onto, they instinctively change direction, going back in the direction they came from.
 Slimes are limited by the same movement constraints as the Player, except portals have no effect on them (they simply pass through them).